imaris/ImarisReaderTest/README.md

   ```
 - Python test program

-  Move the ImarisReader executable and the Python interface (ImarisReader/python/PyImarisReader/PyImarisReader.py) to the folder containing pythonReaderTest.py, then run:
+  Move the ImarisReader binary and the Python interface (ImarisReader/python/PyImarisReader/PyImarisReader.py) to the folder containing pythonReaderTest.py, then run:
   ```bash
   python3 pythonReaderTest.py
   ```